Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Tsallis Entropy and KR-ModMax BH Thermodynamics

 where a positive heat capacity corresponds to stability under thermal fluctuations, while a negative value signals local thermodynamic instability.
-Within the Tsallis framework adopted here, the heat capacity for the Kalb-Ramond-ModMax black hole can be evaluated analytically, yielding
+Within the Tsallis framework adopted here, the heat capacity for the KR-ModMax BH can be evaluated analytically, yielding